mulesoft/api-console/README.md

 $ api-console serve build/ --open
 ```

-That's all you need to build the API console for your API.
-Below we'll describe how to customize the console.

 ### Run as a standalone web-application

-Use API Console as a standalone application to display the documentation for your API as a web page.
+Recommended way of using API console is to build a standalone application that can be served from your server.
+Generated sources with `api-console-cli` is production ready bundle of the console ready to be served to your users.
 The application supports [Deep linking][deep linking], which allows you to share a link to a particular part of your API documentation.
 You can find a basic example of the standalone application on our [demo application] web page.

-To build the API Console as a standalone application use one of our [build tools].
+To build the API Console as a standalone application use our [build tools].

-### Use API components
+### Using API components

-The API Console was built on top of the new Web Components specification.
-When you include sources of the console into your web application it registers a new HTML element, `<api-console>`.
-You can use this element in the same way as any other element on the page or web application.
-For example, you can embed the console into your blog post or as a part of a press release.
-Your users can explore your API without being redirected to another web page.
+This is advanced option for developers to embed the console or one of it's components into existing web page.

+API console is a web component.
+This mean it can be used in any web environments (browser, Chrome frame, Electron app etc).
+Also it can be mixed with any framework as it does not reference other frameworks.

+This version of the console still works with `bower` as a dependency manager as it works with HTML imports.
+Next version will work with ES6 module imports which supports npm as a dependency management system.

-First, use [bower] to install the console and its dependencies:
+First, use [Bower] to install the console and its dependencies:

 ```bash
 $ bower install --save mulesoft/api-console